 Hospital Charge Nurse Career Information

 Hospital charge nurses often begin their careers as LPNs.
-LPNs typically earned salaries ranging from $31,300 to $58,020 per year in 2013, according to a report from the BLS.
-The BLS predicts higher-than-average job growth for LPNs between 2012 and 2022 as a result of aging baby boomers and a high number of retiring LPNs over the decade.
-PayScale.com said the median salary for LPN charge nurses was about $43,000 in the fall of 2014.
+The BLS predicts higher-than-average job growth for LPNs between 2014 and 2024 as a result of aging baby boomers and a high number of retiring LPNs over the decade.
+PayScale.com said the median salary for LPN charge nurses was about $42,000 in the winter of 2016.

-According to PayScale.com, the median salary for charge nurses who were RNs was about $63,000 in September 2014.
-The BLS listed the annual salary range for most RNs in 2013 as between $45,630 and $96,320.
+According to PayScale.com, the median salary for charge nurses who were RNs was about $66,000 in January 2016.
 Job growth and career prospects are expected to be similar to that of LPNs.
 Charge nurses with an associate degree and RN credential may enroll in an accelerated RN-to-BSN program to earn a Bachelor of Science in Nursing to qualify for more advanced nursing administration positions.